Subscribe for email updates on the Renewable Energy Target including reforms to the Small-scale Renewable Energy Scheme.

-The Renewable Energy Target works by allowing both large-scale power stations and the owners of small-scale systems to create certificates for every megawatt hour of power they generate.
-Certificates are then purchased by electricity retailers who sell the electricity to householders and businesses.
-These electricity retailers also have legal obligations under the Renewable Energy Target to surrender certificates to the Clean Energy Regulator, in percentages set by regulation each year.
+The Renewable Energy Target works by allowing both large-scale power stations and the owners of small-scale systems to create large-scale generation certificates and small-scale technology certificates for every megawatt hour of power they generate.
+Certificates are then purchased by electricity retailers (who supply electricity to householders and businesses) and submitted to the Clean Energy Regulator to meet the retailers' legal obligations under the Renewable Energy Target.
 This creates a market which provides financial incentives to both large-scale renewable energy power stations and the owners of small-scale renewable energy systems.

 About The Clean Energy Regulator

 Clean Energy Markets

 Subscribe to email updates

 The Clean Energy Regulator is a Government body responsible for accelerating carbon abatement for Australia.